pmeeny/CI-MS4-LoveRugby/README.md

 - A review consists of a rating(1-5) and a comment
 <br>![Products Add Review Tablet](readme/testing/add_review2_tablet.PNG)
 <br>![Products Add Review Mobile](readme/testing/add_review2_mobile.PNG)
-- A user can delete a review they wrote
+- A user can delete a review they wrote, but not another users review
 - If a product does not have a review, a message is displayed on the products page and product detail page
 <br>![Products No Review](readme/testing/products_price_desktop.PNG)
 - A user must have an account and be logged in to review a product, otherwise they will see a link to login or create an account